jlinoff/lock_files/README.md

                         lost when a write fails.
 This allows you to duplicate the behavior of the previous version.

+  -j NUM_THREADS, --jobs NUM_THREADS
+                        Specify the maximum number of active threads.

+                        This can be helpful if there a lot of large files to process where large refers to files larger than a MB.

+                        Default: 8

   -l, --lock            Lock files.
                         Files are locked and the ".locked" extension is appended unless the --suffix option is specified.